Universally defining subrings in function fields: Application to function fields in one variable

 \begin{lem} Let $d \in \nat^+$, $K \in \mc{K}_d$, and $F/K$ a function field in one variable, not necessarily regular.
 Then there exists some finite field extension $L/K$ contained in the algebraic closure of $F$ such that $FL/L$ is a regular function field satisfying \eqref{hyp1} and \eqref{hyp2}. \end{lem} Here, the assumption that $L$ is contained in the algebraic closure of $F$ is there to have an unambiguously defined compositum $FL$. \begin{proof} By the assumption that $K \in \mc{K}_d$, there exists a finite field extension $L_0/K$ with $I^d_q L_0 \neq 0$.
 We may take a further finite extension $L/L_0$ to obtain that the function field $FL/L$ is regular, by first taking the relative algebraic closure of $L_0$ in $FL_0$, followed by a finite purely inseparable extension, see e.g. \cite[Theorem 8.6.10]{VillaSalvador}.
 We still have $I^d_q L \neq 0$ by the surjectivity of the transfer map $I^d_q L \to I^d_q L_0$ (see \Cref{lem:transfer-surj-kernel}), and $L \in \mc{K}_d$.
 We conclude that $FL/L$ is a regular function field in one variable satisfying \eqref{hyp1}.
 Furthermore, $FL$ satisfies \eqref{hyp2} by the definition of $L \in \mc{K}_d$. \end{proof}

 We can now state our main theorem on universal definability of rings of $S$-integers.
 To state our results in the highest generality first, we will, as in \cite{Andromeda-1}, rely on the notion of large fields, as introduced by Pop.
 A field $K$ is called \emph{large} (some authors prefer the term \emph{ample}) if every smooth curve over $K$ which has a $K$-rational point has infinitely many $K$-rational points.
 We refer to \cite{Pop_LittleSurvey} for an overview of examples and basic properties.
 We mention in particular that all complete and all non-trivially henselian valued fields are large, as well as all pseudo-algebraically closed fields. \begin{stel} Assume that one of the following holds: \begin{enumerate} \item $K$ is a global field; \item some finite extension $K'/K$ is large and satisfies $K' \in \mc{K}_d$ for some $d \in \nat^+$. \end{enumerate} Let $F/K$ be a function field in one variable, $S \subseteq \mc{V}(F/K)$ be finite.
 The subring $\mathcal{O}_S$ is $\forall$-definable in $F$. \end{stel} \begin{proof} If $K$ is a global field, let $K' = K(\sqrt{-1})$ and $d = 2$, so $K' \in \mc{K}_d$ in both cases by \Cref{E:linkage}\eqref{it:global}.
 By \Cref{L:hyp1andhyp2} we can find a further finite extension $L/K'$ such that $FL/L$ is regular and satisfies \eqref{hyp1} and \eqref{hyp2}.
-Furthermore, $L$ is either a non-real global field or a large field, so \eqref{hyp3} is satisfied for $FL/L$ by \cite[Theorem 10.13]{Andromeda-1} in the global case, and \cite[Theorem 9.17]{Andromeda-1} in the large case (where the condition that $\mathbb{S}_{\mc{O}(\Delta_K\llangle a_1, \dotsc, a_n ]]_F)}(\llangle a_1, \dotsc, a_n]]_F) \neq \emptyset$ in the notation there is satisfied due to \cite[Theorem 6.11 and Proposition 4.12]{Andromeda-1}).
+Furthermore, $L$ is either a non-real global field or a large field, so \eqref{hyp3} is satisfied for $FL/L$ by \cite[Theorem 10.13]{Andromeda-1} in the global case and \cite[Theorem 9.17]{Andromeda-1} in the large case (observing as in the proof of \Cref{L:O_vdefinablefunctionfields} that for a Pfister form $q = \llangle a_1, \dotsc, a_d, b]]_F$, the ring $\bigcap_{v \in \delta q} \mathcal{O}_v$ is notated $\mathcal{O}(\Delta_K q)$ in \cite{Andromeda-1}, using that $\Delta_K$ there agrees with our $\delta q$ by \Cref{P:deltavsDelta}).

 By applying \Cref{EtoAglobal} to the function field $FL/L$ and to the finite set